jefferis/RANN2/README.md

 double coordinates.

 ### Linking and using ANN library
-This package compiles the static library for the ANN library and provides the headers for it, so developers can directly include them in their cpp code.
+This package compiles a static library for ANN and provides the headers for it.
+Developers can directly include them in their C++ code / Rcpp based package.

 #### Instructions